benbranyon/radleysboo/wp-content/plugins/gallery-plugin/readme.txt

 5. PrettyPhoto pop-up window containing the album images.

 == Changelog ==

+= V4.1.2 - 25.12.2013 =
+* Update : The French language file is updated.
+* Update : The Chinese language file is updated.
+* Bugfix : We fixed the bug of download link title.

 = V4.1.1 - 13.12.2013 =
 * Update : We updated all functionality for wordpress 3.8.